-Essentially, everyone is considered an employee unless the employer can rebut by satisfying all three conditions of the test:
+Essentially, everyone is considered an employee unless the employer can prove otherwise using the three conditions of the test:

-First, a contractor cannot be told when, where, or how to perform their work.
-In short, your clients have to act less like clients like to act.
-Working remotely can help, but it is not completely necessary and does not entirely satisfy this condition.
+First, a contractor can’t be told when, where, or how to perform their work.
+In short, your clients can’t tell you 100% what to do.
+Working remotely helps, but it’s not completely necessary and doesn’t automatically pass this test. .

-Next, a contractor’s work must be outside the normal course of business of the employer.
-For example, a design firm cannot hire a freelance graphic designer.
-An ad agency with an in-house video team cannot hire a freelance video editor.
+Second, a contractor’s work must be outside the normal course of business of the employer.
+For example, a design firm can’t hire a freelance graphic designer.
+An ad agency with an in-house video team can’t hire a freelance video editor.

 Finally, a contractor must own and operate an independent business.
 At an absolute minimum, this means freelancers should have an EIN.

-Although the intent of this decision is supposed to be worker protection, it can make things difficult for freelancers, too, because it may make prospective clients hesitant to hire on a contract basis due to the potential risk of having a freelancer incorrectly classified.
+Although the intent of this law is supposed to be worker protection, it can make things difficult for freelancers.
+Some prospective clients might be hesitant to hire a contractor because of the potential risk of having a freelancer incorrectly classified.

-What can a freelancer do to make clients feel better about hiring them?
+What can freelancers do to make clients feel better about hiring them?

 2. Always Have a Contract

 To be honest, you should always have a contract anyway.
-There is never a good reason to not have one.
+There’s never a good reason to not have one.
 And it shouldn’t be a surprise to learn that, to be legally considered a contractor, you should have a contract.

 3. Understand the Guidelines

-Note: You will probably encounter clients who are, for whatever reason, willing to risk ignoring the ABC test.
-As much as it is probably unwise to try to skirt the rules, employers are the ones who take on the risk, so the onus is on them to decide if it’s worth it.
+Note: You’ll probably encounter clients who are, for whatever reason, willing to risk ignoring the ABC test.
+As unwise as it is to try to skirt the rules, employers are the ones who take on the risk, so the onus is on them to decide if it’s worth it.